Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H3 Hash.md

-# H3 Hashes
+# H3 Hashes Part 1
-> Homework for task H3
+> Homework for task H3, please see additional page for hands on practise

 ## Read and summarize
 > Schneier 2015: Applied Cryptography, subchapter 2.3 One-way function and 2.4 One-way hash functions